nopnop2002/esp-idf-http-camera/README.md

 ### Attached File Name Setting

-You can choose the file name on the FTP server side from the following.
+You can choose the file name on the HTTP server side from the following.
 - Always the same file name
 - File name based on date and time
 When you choose date and time file name, you will need an NTP server.